 At the top of our list is Days of Thunder.
-This racing movie is all about Cole Trickle, a young confident driver entering the intense world of NASCAR.
-His arrogance proves to make the transition challenging.
-His quick temper makes him unpopular amongst other racers, as well as his own team.
+This racing movie is all about Cole Trickle, a young, confident driver entering the intense world of NASCAR.
+His arrogance proves to make the transition challenging, and his quick temper makes him unpopular amongst other racers, as well as his own team.

-The 1990 film features a great cast with Nicole Kidman, Robert Duvall, and action movie legend Tom Cruise.
-In fact, the movie is even compared to Cruise’s Top Gun.
-Also, the movie has a lot of real chemistry between Kidman and Cruise since they met from this movie and married soon after.
+The 1990 film features a great cast, with Nicole Kidman, Robert Duvall, and action movie legend Tom Cruise among them.
+In fact, the movie is even compared to Top Gun, Cruise’s other major film from the era.
+Also, the movie has a lot of real chemistry between Kidman and Cruise since they met while filming this movie and married soon after.

-Days of Thunder is so special because it truly focuses on NASCAR.
-A lot of the footage of the races were from actual pros racing.
+Days of Thunder is special to NASCAR fans because it truly focuses on the sport.
+A lot of the footage of the races was from actual professional racing, similar to Top Gun’s use of actual fighter plane footage.
 Additionally, the sound in the movie is incredibly realistic.
-The film’s sound was even nominated for an Oscar.
+The film’s sound effects were even nominated for an Oscar.

 2. The Last American Hero

-The Last American Hero is another movie that focuses on the sport of NASCAR.
-It follows the life of the famous driver, Junior Johnson, or Junior Jackson as he is portrayed as in the film.
+The Last American Hero is another top movie that focuses on the sport of NASCAR.
+It follows the life of famous driver Junior Johnson, or Junior Jackson, as he is portrayed in the film.
 It shows the driver trying to raise money so that he can bail his dad out of jail.
 However, the “bad boy” driver gets into a lot of disagreements with his owner when Junior tries to do things his way.

-The 1973 film stars Jeff Bridges as the lead who does an excellent job at portraying Junior Johnson’s early days in NASCAR.
+The 1973 film stars Jeff Bridges as the lead, and he does an excellent job at portraying Junior Johnson’s early days in NASCAR.
 In fact, the real Johnson even said it was an accurate depiction of his first few years in NASCAR.

 The Last American Hero is a great film for any NASCAR fan.
 It has great racing scenes throughout the movie that make it an honest interpretation of NASCAR.

-The characters are voiced by some great actors including Owen Wilson, Bonnie Hunt, Paul Newman, and Larry the Cable Guy.
+The characters are voiced by well-known actors, including Owen Wilson, Bonnie Hunt, Paul Newman, and Larry the Cable Guy.
 The ensemble helps to keep the movie humorous and engaging.

 4. Talladega Nights: The Ballad of Ricky Bobby